khive-ai/lionfuncs/.khive/reports/tds/TDS-19.md

 class HttpTransportConfig(BaseModel):
     # method: str = "POST" # Default HTTP method if not overridden at call time
-    # Other AsyncAPIClient specific configs can go here if not covered by client_constructor_kwargs
+    # Other AsyncAPIClient specific configs can go here if not covered by client_kwargs
     pass

 class SdkTransportConfig(BaseModel):